 Legal Pathways for Ukrainians in the U.S.

-- Temporary Protected Status (TPS) – Ukrainians in-country prior to March 1, 2022 (including those on tourist, student and temporary visas, granted parole, have pending asylum applications, or hold a non-immigrant status, such as F-1 or B-2) may be eligible for TPS.
+- Temporary Protected Status (TPS) – Ukrainians in-country prior to March 1, 2022 (including those on tourist, student, and temporary visas; granted parole; have pending asylum applications; or hold a nonimmigrant status, such as F-1 or B-2), may be eligible for TPS.
 TPS designation allows individuals to legally stay in the United States for 18 months, with the possibility of extension, and apply for immediate work authorization.
-The federal registrar is expected to allow processing soon, in which case Ukrainians would receive work permits rapidly, and will be employable in the next 30-90 days.
+The federal registrar is expected to allow processing soon, in which case Ukrainians would receive work permits rapidly and will be employable in the next 30 to 90 days.
 The Department of Homeland Security estimates some 75,000 Ukrainians currently residing in the United States prior to March 1 would qualify for TPS.

-- Parolee Humanitarian Parole: Ukrainians residing outside of the United States may request Parole status to immediately enter the country due to emergency and humanitarian needs.
-Individuals granted Parole are allowed to enter temporarily and apply for temporary employment authorization, but are not provided with a path to lawful permanent residence or immigration status.
+- Humanitarian Parole – Ukrainians residing outside of the United States may request parole status to immediately enter the country due to emergency and humanitarian needs.
+Individuals granted parole are allowed to enter temporarily and apply for temporary employment authorization, but are not provided with a path to lawful permanent residence or immigration status.
 This is generally considered to be the most expedited path of entry for those not already residing in the United States.

 Upwardly Global Partners and Collaborators Take Action

 In response to the emerging humanitarian crisis, we activated our employer network of nearly 60 employers and convened a session of our DEI Working Group to help orient the business community on the conflict, including what to expect on American soil, the situation unfolding abroad, and how employers have the unique ability to activate their resources and open their pipelines to this population.